VorakornLeechavanan/ISP2023-git-commands/README.md

 ## Branch and Merge

-**TODO**: This section is free-form.
-Create 4 numbered items for common branch-and-merge tasks you would like to remember and show the git command to do each one.
-(You are write *more* than 4 if you want.)

 ## Favorites

-> TODO: Describe *at least* 1 task that you would like to remember, and the git command(s) to do it.

 ---
 ## Resources

-> TODO: Add your favorite Git resources (at least 1)

 * [Pro Git Online Book][ProGit] Chapters 2 & 3 contain the essentials.
 Downloadable e-book is available, too.
 * [Visual Git Reference](https://marklodato.github.io/visual-git-guide) one page with illustrations of git commands.